Eurydia/project-structogram-builder-online-docs/docs/01-motivation.md

 Some persevered with Structorizer, while others turned to graphic design tools such as [Figma](https://www.figma.com/).
 Some even resorted to hand-drawing diagrams on paper and capturing them with a camera.

 In my case, I proactively addressed the challenge by developing a [React](https://react.dev/) [UI component library](https://github.com/Eurydia/project-nassi-shneiderman-diagram-builder) to construct diagrams, initially meant for my personal use.
 As my proficiency in diagram creation became evident, several of my peers approached me for assistance, highlighting a clear need for a more accessible and user-friendly alternative.

-Recognizing the inefficiency of personally creating diagrams for others on an individual basis, I keenly observed the widespread need for a more accessible and user-friendly alternative.
+Recognizing the inefficiency of personally creating diagrams for others on an individual basis, I observed the widespread need for a more accessible and user-friendly alternative.
 This realization became the driving force behind taking the initiative to create this project.

 ## Mission statement